How to Use a Dry Iron: How Do Dry Irons Work?

 If you want to spruce it up a notch, we’d recommend spraying your clothes with our Facial Fabric prior to ironing.
 This solution has a subtle fragrance that is blended with a deodorizing technology to remove any unwanted odors.
 So not only do you get an improved ironing performance, but also a fresh scent on your newly de-wrinkled clothes.

+So, how do dry irons work?
 From the magic that unfolds behind the scenes of the iron to the simple steps that you can take, dry ironing has never been easier!
-With your trusty device, you’ll be rocking a wrinkle-free look all day and every day.
+Now that you know how to use a dry iron, you'll be rocking a wrinkle-free look all day and every day.

 Dry irons have an amazing history and still help us achieve perfect clothing today.
 However, steam irons are also fantastic and a must-have.
-Ultimately, looking for a combination iron that can do heat and steam?
-It’s time for the wrinkles to meet their match.
+Looking for a combination iron that can do heat and steam?
+It's time for the wrinkles to meet their match.
+Shop the Nori Press today!

 Sources: